5 things to know about Japan’s World War II surrender

 The emperor’s radio statement was prerecorded on Aug.
 14 in secrecy.
 Palace officials protected the records from army officials who stormed the palace to steal them.
 The emperor’s voice, which most Japanese were hearing for the time time, was muffled and nearly inaudible because of poor sound quality.

-Q: What happened on Sept.
+Q: WHAT HAPPENED ON SEPT.
 2, 1945?

 A: A formal signing of Japan’s surrender was held aboard the battleship USS Missouri in Tokyo Bay, where in 1854 Navy Commodore Matthew Perry had signed a treaty with Japan to open up the feudal nation for trade with the United States.
 Aboard the USS Missouri, Japanese Foreign Minister Mamoru Shigemitsu and Gen. Yoshijiro Umezu signed the Instrument of Surrender.
 The two men were later convicted of war crimes.